lindsayrr8/lindsayrr8.github.io/_posts/2025-03-10-my-new-blog-post.md

 ### Interpreting what we see:

 Just taking a quick glance at the plot, we can see that as a car's weight increases, its MPG performance decreases.
-This makes sense; more energy is required to move more mass.
+In other words, **higher vehicle weight is negatively correlated with fuel economy.** This makes sense; more energy is required to move more mass.
 This example is typically pretty common knowledge, but it helps to illustrate the concept of visualizing relationshpis between variables on a scatter plot.

 ## So what about more complex relationships between variables?

+The basic scatter plot with just 2 variables does look quite simple, but in reality, there are often many factors or "variables" acting on your data to produce a given outcome.

+As in this case, weight is one, but not the only variable that has a relationship with the MPG a car sees.
+The `mtcars` dataset itself has 11 variables (or columns) associated with each car.
+How do you visualize and explore relationships between so many variables at once?

+### Meet: the scatter plot matrix: